ciscoexplains/ccx-raycaster/README.md

 # Raycasting Project

-Hey there!
-Welcome to this little raycasting engine.

 If you're reading this, you're probably looking into our research project.
 We needed a simple, dependency-light 3D rendering environment, and what better way to do that than going old-school?
 This codebase is basically a C++ / SDL2 implementation inspired by the legendary [Lode's Computer Graphics Tutorial](https://lodev.org/cgtutor/raycasting.html) (aka how Wolfenstein 3D did its magic).

 It’s designed to be clean, readable, and easy to modify for experiments.
 No bloat, just pure unadulterated raycasting math.